kestra-io/docs/content/docs/05.developer-guide/13.cicd/index.md

 ### Kestra CLI

-Kestra CLI provides several [CLI commands](./04.helpers.md) for validating and deploying your flows.
+Kestra CLI provides several [commands](./04.helpers.md) for validating and deploying your flows.

 If you run Kestra in a container, you can access those as follows: